 New York Premiere · Q&As with Marco Dutra and Juliana RojasDutra and Rojas’s second collaboration follows the relationship between a pregnant socialite and her new housemaid before transforming into a werewolf movie unlike any other.

 New York Premiere · Q&As with Huang Hsin-yaoHuang Hsin-yao's fiction feature debut is a stylish, rip-roaring satire on class and corruption in contemporary Taiwanese society about two provincial friends who idle away their nights in the security booth of a Buddha statue factory.

-New York Premiere · Q&As with Gustav MöllerIn this pulsating crime thriller from debut feature filmmaker Gustav Möller, set entirely inside a claustrophobic emergency call center, a police officer must bring a caller to safety.
+Denmark's Best Foreign Language Film Oscar Entry · Critic's Pick at The New York TimesIn this pulsating crime thriller from debut feature filmmaker Gustav Möller, set entirely inside a claustrophobic emergency call center, a police officer must bring a caller to safety.

 New York Premiere · Q&As with Emmanuel GrasThe latest by acclaimed French documentarian Emmanuel Gras follows the monumental efforts of a young Congolese man who makes a living producing, transporting, and selling charcoal.